txhammer68/plasma-Lockscreen-nest-hub/readme.md

 * Test ical event info with > with node natday1.js  will retrieve calendar event and create <br/>
    natday.js variable file used in Clock.qml
 * Test weather info with > node weather will retrieve temperature info and create temp.js <br/>
-  variable file used in LockScreenUi.qml
+  variable file used in Clock.qml
 * Test gmail count with python3 counter.py - use counter.py provided, <br/>
     will retrieve unread mail count info and create gmail.js
 * Test Lockscreen with /usr/lib/kscreenlocker_greet --testing --theme /home/.local/share/plasma/look-and-feel/'Your Theme'